How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Ko-fi (Low Commitment Alternative)

-Ko-fi is aimed at one-time support rather than recurring subscriptions.
+Ko-fi works for one-time support rather than subscriptions.
 Their ‘Buy me a coffee’ model works for one-time £3-5 donations (0% platform fee).
 The average artist generates £67-£135 monthly from occasional supporters who won’t commit to Patreon.
-Use Ko-fi for donations, not as a primary membership platform.
+Use Ko-fi for donations, not as your primary membership platform.

 Bandcamp (Direct Sales + Subscription)